Shopify/terraform-provider-cloudflare/website/docs/r/logpush_job.html.markdown

 * `ownership_challenge` - (Optional) Ownership challenge token to prove destination ownership, required when destination is Amazon S3, Google Cloud Storage, Microsoft Azure or Sumo Logic.
 See [Developer documentation](https://developers.cloudflare.com/logs/logpush/logpush-configuration-api/understanding-logpush-api/#usage).
 * `enabled` - (Optional) Whether to enable the job.
 * `frequency` - (Optional) `"high"` or `"low"`.
 A higher frequency will result in logs being pushed on faster with smaller files. `"low"` frequency will push logs less often with larger files.
+* `filter` - (Optional) Use filters to select the events to include and/or remove from your logs.
+For more information, refer to [Filters](https://developers.cloudflare.com/logs/reference/logpush-api-configuration/filters/).

 ## Import